Avanade/Beef/docs/Database-Table-Config-Xml.md

 Property | Description
 -|-
 **`Permission`** | The permission (prefix) to be used for security permission checking (suffix defaults to `Read`, `Write` or `Delete` and can be overridden in the underlying stored procedure).
-**`OrgUnitImmutable`** | Indicates whether the `OrgUnitId` column is considered immutable, in that it can not be changed once set.
-Defaults to `CodeGeneration.OrgUnitImmutable`.
+**`OrgUnitImmutable`** | Indicates whether the `OrgUnitId` column is considered immutable, in that it can not be changed once set.<br/>&dagger; Defaults to `CodeGeneration.OrgUnitImmutable`.
 This is only applicable for stored procedures.

 <br/>